Systemstate

 protocol (required)

-With a read endpoint, on the other hand, it is possible to query the current status by sending any message to the topic with suffix req, then receiving the response on the topic with the suffix res.
+• read: Allows querying the current state by sending any message to the topic with suffix req, and receiving the response on a topic with suffix res.

 { 'state': 'enabling', 'resourceId': 'samplesystemstateservice-someEndpoint', 'timestamp': 1621256032226 }